syseleven/grav-docs-metakube/pages/03.Tutorials/03.upgrade-a-cluster/default.en.md

 kubermatic-w9tk8cmw62-slh7v   Ready                      <none>    1m        v1.10.2
 ```

 Before you start draining old nodes, you should disable scheduling on all old nodes to reduce rescheduling overhead.
-If you do otherwise, a pod could be rescheduled from A to B, and on drain of B to C etc, going through the whole (old) cluster.
+If you do not, a pod could be rescheduled from A to B, and on drain of B to C etc, and cycle through all of the outdated worker nodes.

 ### Drain one old worker node